nystrom/rivo/docs/design.md

 		odd 7
 	}

-    let N
+    let trait Nil
+        trait Cons (a) (List a) {
+        ...
+    }

 ## Blocks

 A lexical block is enclosed in curly brackets `{}`.

 A block expression may contain both expressions and definitions.
-The block with nested definitions is equivalent to a `let`
+The block with nested definitions is equivalent to a telescoping `let`  expression for consecutive definitions declared in the same `let`.

 ## Streams
 A stream expression generates a possibly infinite sequence of values.
 There are several ways to define streams, including implementing the `Stream` trait.
 However, typically a stream can be generated from a formula.
 Given a formula, a stream can be created that iterates through all satisfying assignments of the formula.
 For instance, the formula `xs contains x && x > 0` iterates through all values in the collection `xs` that are greater than 0.